sgvlug/website/content/posts/2008-02-14-february-2008-meeting.md

----
 layout: post
-title: "February 2008 Meeting"
+Title: "February 2008 Meeting"
 description: ""
-category: meetings
+Category: meetings
 tags: [meeting]
 meetingdate: 2008-02-14
----

 Chris got his kid an "OLPC" laptop and thinks he can wrestle it away from him
 long enough for some "show-n-tell"...